 Delay in the construction of the Kolkata Metro and the increase in construction cost were taken place mainly due to the combined effect of the following three problems

 (i) Complex subsoil conditions,

 (iii) Land acquisition problems.

-Following are the important features of kolkata metro:
+The following are the important features of Kolkata Metro:

-1. All trains have automatic over-speed protection with cab signalling system.
+1. All trains have automatic over-speed protection with a cab signaling system.